 It can be easy to admire the space between North Pier and Central Pier, commonly known as Central Beach, but with six miles of promenade, there's so much more to explore.
 The Great Promenade Show is a series of impressive outdoor art installations along Blackpool Promenade from South Pier heading south (towards Blackpool Pleasure Beach).
 The vision for the artworks is that of an outdoor gallery or a visual variety show, a programme of 'acts', each one reflecting an aspect of Blackpool's diverse character.

-On your self-guided tour, you'll spot the striking Mirror Ball, the world's largest dance hall mirror ball, titled ‘They Shoot Horses, Don’t They’.
+On your self-guided tour, you'll spot the striking Mirror Ball, the world's largest dance hall mirror ball, titled ‘They Shoot Horses, Don’t They’ (currently under renovation but will be back in Summer 2021).
 There are also the 'Glam Rocks' - three large pebbles with hundreds of fibre optic lights that gently come alive at dusk to represent the seaside and glamour of Blackpool.

 On your way, don't forget to take a break and make a detour to the coastal defence wall which is arranged in tiny honeycomb-shaped sections.
 The high tide leaves a wealth of marine wildlife in each cell, creating its own microhabitat.
 Fun for all ages, rockpooling offers an educational insight into the underwater world.
 Please do make sure you're a responsible rockpooler, though.
 This means leaving everything exactly where you found it, be gentle and take away any litter you may have.